Monday, 23 December 2024

 Microsoft emphasises the need for innovative, award-winning games like Hi-Fi Rush amidst strategic shifts and studio closures.

-Just a day after announcing the shutdown of four of its gaming studios, Microsoft’s division found itself in an ironic spot.
+Just a day after announcing the shutdown of four of its gaming studios, Microsoft’s gaming division found itself in an ironic spot.
 During a town hall meeting, Matt Booty, head of Xbox Game Studios, emphasised the need for smaller, prestigious games that could bring the company not only accolades but also distinctiveness in the gaming world.
 This statement came shortly after the closure of Tango Gameworks, the Japanese developer behind the successful game Hi-Fi Rush, which Booty himself cited as a model of the creativity he seeks.

 Hi-Fi Rush: A surprising hit with broad acclaim